SiliCon

-SiliCon with Adam Savage (formally Silicon Valley Comic Con) is an annual pop culture and technology convention, at the San Jose Convention Center in San Jose, California.
+SiliCon with Adam Savage (formally Silicon Valley Comic Con) was an annual pop culture and technology convention, at the San Jose Convention Center in San Jose, California.
 The convention was founded by Steve Wozniak, Stan Lee and Rick White.
 The inaugural event was held March 18–20, 2016 at San Jose's McEnery Convention Center.
-The convention was rebranded as SiliCon in early 2020 and Adam Savage was appointed as the creative director.
+The convention was rebranded as SiliCon in early 2020 and Adam Savage appointed as the creative director.
+It was canceled after the 2022 event.

 History

 Silicon Valley Comic Con was first announced April 17, 2015 through an online video featuring Steve Wozniak and Stan Lee.
 The aim was to bring together popular culture touchstones such as comics, movies, genre TV and technology together as one convention.
 Including panels featuring creative artists, writers, actors, directors, producers, and science communicators.

 Silicon Valley Comic Con will be the San Francisco Bay Area's first large multi-genre convention since the departure of WonderCon after that convention's 2011 show.
 Since WonderCon's departure the largest convention left in the Bay Area had been Big Wow!
 Comicfest, which is being added to Silicon Valley Comic Con's schedule.

-On July 13, 2016 the second annual event was confirmed to be occurring April 21–23, 2017 at the San Jose Convention Center as well as expanding into several additional venues nearby.
+On July 13, 2016, the second annual event was confirmed to be occurring April 21–23, 2017 at the San Jose Convention Center as well as expanding into several additional venues nearby.

-On February 20, 2020 the convention was renamed SiliCon, and Adam Savage was named the new creative director.
+On February 20, 2020, the convention was renamed SiliCon, and Adam Savage was named the new creative director.
 The 2020 event was to have taken place October 16–18 at the San Jose Convention Center, but the COVID-19 pandemic forced officials to move to a virtual show.

+The SiliCon 2023 was cancelled and the convention was discontinued, with the organizers alluding to the continued impact of the COVID-19 pandemic and funding issues.
+In 2024, a different comic con, GalaxyCon, debuted at the San Jose Convention Center.

 Features and events

-The convention aims to include both popular culture and technology in what Wozniak hopes will be a uniquely Silicon Valley flavor.
-In that spirit the convention will have typical comic convention staples such as an "artists alley", but will also have an "app alley" featuring new and emerging technology items.
-Several movie and television studios will be represented at the inaugural event including Warner Bros.
+The convention aimed to include both popular culture and technology in what Wozniak hopes will be a uniquely Silicon Valley flavor.
+In that spirit, the convention had typical comic convention staples such as an "artists alley", but it also had an "app alley" featuring new and emerging technology items.
+Several movie and television studios were represented at the inaugural event including Warner Bros.
 Pictures, Lionsgate and AMC.
-Additionally several technology-focused guests will be involved as well including astrophysicists and technologists.
+Additionally several technology-focused guests were involved as well including astrophysicists and technologists.

-SiliCon 2020 will virtually expand upon its entertainment, science, comics and tech programming and create new events such as maker workshops, futurecasting sessions, cosplay tips and tricks, innovative new tech hubs, increased Q&A time with celebrities and more.
-SiliCon will host new vendors showcasing new materials for the cosplay and maker communities.
-There will be something for the professional as well as the beginning maker, plus more activities fit for the entire family.